bcit-ci/CodeIgniter/user_guide_src/source/helpers/captcha_helper.rst

 -  The **expiration** (in seconds) signifies how long an image will remain in the captcha folder before it will be deleted.
 The default is two hours.
+-  **captcha_word_length** defaults to 8 but a sanity check will enforce it to a minimum length of 4 or maximum length of 15, **character_pool_for_generated_word** defaults to '0123456789abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ'

 Adding a Database
 -----------------